BarkleAPP/barkle-embed/README.md

 Barkle uses *Incremental Site Generation* with `Next.js`. **Fast.
 Flexible.
 Free to deploy your own.**

 The following note components are supported:
-- MFM (the syntax used in Misskey notes, usernames, etc.)
   - Mention
   - Hashtag
   - URL & Link (with OpenGraph support & no CORS proxy needed)